ridwanrais/gourmet-guide-be/README.md

 # Gourmet Guide API

 A FastAPI backend that integrates with LangGraph for conversational AI workflows, uses Pydantic for data validation, and stores time-series data in TimescaleDB.
+Built following clean architecture principles for better maintainability and testability.

 ## Features

+- **Clean Architecture**: Organized into domain, application, adapters, infrastructure, and presentation layers for clear separation of concerns.
 - **FastAPI Setup**: Asynchronous endpoints for handling AI interactions and time-series data with dependency injection for database connections.
 - **LangGraph Integration**: Processes user queries through a multi-step conversation flow and stores results in the database.
 - **Pydantic Models**: Strictly validates request/response data based on the API contract.